Octagon-simon/octaValidate-nodejs/README.md

 # Octavalidate - NodeJS V1.0.0

-This NPM package helps to validate your forms server-side using validation rules and sophisticated regular expressions.
+This NPM package helps to validate your forms server-side using validation rules and sophisticated regular expressions in NodeJS.

 ## OTHER RELEASES